alanmpitts/kubekrafter-portfolio/content/pages/index.md

       I’m a cloud-computing architect, container expert, consultant, and a bunch of other impressive titles and buzz words.
     subtitle: >-
-      This site hosts my info — I’m sharing it all to impress you with all the hard work I’ve done in the past few years.
-Once you’re sufficently impressed, you can scroll down to see more project details, credentials, and ramblings in the form of blog posts.
+      This site hosts my information.
+I’m sharing it all to impress you with the hard work I’ve done in the past few years.
+Once you’re sufficiently impressed, you can scroll down to see more project details, credentials, and ramblings in the form of blog posts.
     styles: